frontend-application-development-uw22/week2-assignment/README.md

 * Code should render the following data for each article on the page:
     * "For you" section
     * "In case you missed it" section
-    * Articles.
+    * MyArticles.
 Each article should have:
         * Image
         * Title
         * Description